Whit Monday: Observance

-Until 1973, Whit Monday was a public holiday in Ireland (also called a bank holiday).
-It was a bank holiday in the United Kingdom until 1967.
-It was formally replaced by the fixed Spring Bank Holiday on the last Monday in May in 1971.
-It was also a public holiday in various former British colonies, especially in the Pacific.
-It remains a public holiday in some of the countries of the Commonwealth Caribbean.
-In Sweden, Whit Monday was a public holiday until 2004; it was replaced by the National Day of Sweden in 2005.

-Although Whit Monday is a civil holiday in many countries, it was not a Catholic religious holiday any more than the other weekdays that follow Pentecost Sunday.
+Although Whit Monday is a civil holiday in many countries, it was not a Catholic religious holiday any more than the other weekdays which follow Pentecost Sunday.
 Until the 1969 revision of the General Roman Calendar, they were part of the octave of Pentecost, which was added in the 7th century.
 The Monday after Pentecost is now the first day of the resumption of Ordinary Time.
-While the details differ from diocese to diocese, the most widespread practice in Germany (where the holiday remains an obligation) was to have a compulsory votive Mass of the Holy Spirit outranking even solemnities (these would be local solemnities in that case).
+While the details differ from diocese to diocese, the most widespread practice in Germany (where the holiday remains an obligation) was to have a compulsory votive Mass of the Holy Spirit, outranking even solemnities (these would be local solemnities in that case).

-However, in February 2018, Pope Francis declared that henceforth, Whit Monday will be the fixed date for the celebration of a new feast, officially known as the “Memorial of Mary, Mother of the Church” to be celebrated throughout the universal Church.
+However, in February 2018, Pope Francis declared that henceforth, Whit Monday will be the fixed date for the celebration of a new feast, officially known as the "Memorial of Mary, Mother of the Church" to be celebrated throughout the Western Catholic Church, with the exception of the Ordinariates, where the octave of Whitsun Week has been restored, and the new Memorial is observed on the Saturday after Ascension Day.

-Observance in Eastern Orthodoxy
+Observance in Eastern Orthodoxy and the Eastern Catholic Churches

-In the Eastern Orthodox Church Whit Monday is known as "Monday of the Holy Spirit" or "Day of the Holy Spirit" and is the first day of the afterfeast of Pentecost, being dedicated specifically to the honor of God the Holy Spirit and particularly in commemoration of his descent upon the apostles at Pentecost.
-The day following is known as Third Day of the Trinity.
-In the services on the Monday of the Holy Spirit many of the same hymns are sung as on the day of Pentecost itself.
+In the Eastern Orthodox Church and the Eastern Catholic Churches Whit Monday is known as "Monday of the Holy Spirit" or "Day of the Holy Spirit".
+It is the first day of the afterfeast of Pentecost, being dedicated specifically to the honour of God the Holy Spirit, and particularly in commemoration of His descent upon the apostles at Pentecost.
+The day following is known as the Third Day of the Trinity.
+In services on the Monday of the Holy Spirit many of the same hymns are sung as on the day of Pentecost itself.
 During the Divine Liturgy the Deacon intones the same introit as on the day of Pentecost, and the dismissal is the same as on the day of Pentecost.
 Special canons to the Holy Spirit are chanted at Compline and Matins.